 Let’s take a look at some concepts that you may see on the test.

-Formative assessments can be formal or informal and are used by teachers throughout the learning process in order to adjust instruction and activities to meet the needs of students.
+- Formative assessments can be formal or informal and are used by teachers to monitor student progress throughout a unit.
+The results of formative assessments are used to adjust instruction and activities to meet the needs of students.
+Some examples of formative assessments include exit tickets, short quizzes, journal entries, and observations made during class discussions.

-Summative assessments evaluate student learning/mastery at the end of a unit by comparing the student’s score to a specific benchmark or standard.
+- Summative assessments evaluate student learning and mastery at the end of a unit by comparing the student’s score to a benchmark or standard.
+Summative assessments are typically more formal than formative assessments and can include unit tests, final exams, final projects, and standardized tests.

-Criterion-referenced tests measure student performance against set criteria (learning goals/targets).
-For example, when students complete a unit over the American Revolution, they will take a criterion-referenced assessment over the targeted skills from that history unit.
+Criterion-referenced tests measure student performance against set criteria of learning goals or standards.
+This type of test compares students’ results to the learning standard, rather than comparing results to other students.
 Typically, students are given a score based on how many questions they get correct; their score can qualify as “pass/fail, proficient, below standard, met standard, exceeds standard, etc.”

 A diagnostic assessment is a type of assessment that occurs prior to instruction.
-This allows a teacher to identify students’ individual strengths, weaknesses, and skills before he/she begins instruction.
-This is helpful, so teachers can proactively plan instruction/intervention.
-Diagnostic tests can be given at the beginning of a new unit, or at the beginning of the school year.
+This allows a teacher to identify students’ individual strengths, weaknesses, and skills so that they can proactively plan instruction and intervention.
+Diagnostic tests can be given at the beginning of a new unit or at the beginning of the school year.
 Diagnostic assessments can be formal or informal.
-Diagnostic assessment can include:
+Diagnostic assessments can include:

 Professional Improvement questions account for 12% of the test.

-This section tests your knowledge of professional improvement.
+This section tests your knowledge of professional development and how to apply this in the classroom.
 This includes but is not limited to:

 - anecdotal records